skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 Before doing the full re-run, I also want to see if there are any specific reviewer comments we need to address through further extractions:

+- Diagnoses beyond positions 1 and 2
+- Setting of care
+- Weights

+For diagnoses beyond positions 1 and 2, it looks like this occurs in:
+- 2017
+- 2016
+- 2015
+- 2014
+- 2013
+- 2010

+but not 2008, and we don't have the documentation for 2009.
+I think we can just pull them for 2010 onward.